 A construction accident can be a life-changing event.
 You should not have to figure out how to find medical care and cover the costs on your own.
 If a construction site accident leaves you injured, you deserve fair and just compensation.

-At Jacoby & Meyers, LLP, we fight for construction accident victims.
-Almost 50 years of experience, we have helped numerous clients move on from injuries and losses they sustained on construction sites.
+At Jacoby & Meyers, LLP, our accident lawyers fight for construction accident victims.
+For almost 50 years now, we have helped numerous clients move on from the severe injuries and losses they sustained on construction sites.
 When needed, Jacoby & Meyers, LLP, can also call upon our sister firm and its half-century of experience for help.
 That firm’s focus on workers’ comp and Social Security disability cases can give us a significant advantage when we’re fighting for the benefits you need.
 They’re online at https://www.foalaw.com/.